ACM40960/projects-anandh-balaji/README.md

 the work directly relevant to the Irish agricultural context represented in the VistaMilk research programme.

+**Getting the data:** MmCows is not bundled in this repository (the visual and sensor streams together exceed 35GB, well beyond what's practical to host on GitHub, and it isn't this project's data to redistribute).
+Download it directly from the original
+source: https://openreview.net/forum?id=X4nq0W2qZX.
+Once downloaded, `src/00_data_setup.ipynb`
+handles extraction and folder verification against the paths the rest of the pipeline expects.

 ## 4. Pipeline and results

 BóSight is a multi-stage pipeline.
 Each stage consumes the output of the previous one,